 Caroline Mukisa teaches parents What they Need to Know About the Multiplication Facts posted at Maths Insider.

-David Wetzel gives insights on How to Integrate Wolfram Alpha into Science and Math Classesposted at Teach Science and Math.
+David Wetzel gives insights on How to Integrate Wolfram Alpha into Science and Math Classesposted at Teach Science and Math (link no longer working).

 That concludes this edition.
 Submit your blog article to the next edition of the Mathematics and Multimedia Blog carnival using our carnival submission form.
 Past posts and future hosts can be found on our blog carnival index page.

 You may also want to read the following: